fireship-io/fireship.io/content/lessons/object-oriented-programming-with-typescript/index.md

 ## Interface Inheritance

-When dealing with representation of database rows/records in Typescript, it’s highly recommendable to define a model of your data.
+When dealing with representation of database rows/records in TypeScript, it’s highly recommendable to define a model of your data.
 This way, you make sure that what’s on the database will match what’s you’re expecting in your code.
 This is done through interfaces.

 Let’s imagine we have two kinds of models: Humans and Transformers.
 Both models are defined as follow: